ggreer/geoff.greer.fm/_posts/2014-03-15-public-project-sign-your-releases.md

 ---

 1. <span id="ref_1"></span>Admittedly, this would be difficult.
-My site is hosted entirely on [Amazon S3]().
-The credentials for my AWS account (and S3 bucket) are only in three places: A truecrypt image on my personal laptop, an encrypted backup in my apartment, and an encrypted backup in a different S3 bucket.
-The most plausible attack vector to get at these credentials would be to install malware on my laptop.
+My site is hosted entirely on Amazon S3.
+The credentials for my AWS account (and S3 bucket) are only in three places: A TrueCrypt volume on my personal laptop, an encrypted backup in my apartment, and an offsite encrypted backup.
+The most plausible attack vector to get my credentials would be to install malware on my laptop.
-2. <span id="ref_2"></span>A reference to [Raising the Sanity Waterline]().
+2. <span id="ref_2"></span>A reference to [Raising the Sanity Waterline](http://lesswrong.com/lw/1e/raising_the_sanity_waterline/).